The 2013 Crondall Triathlon has received some great coverage in the Fleet News & Mail (7th June).

 Many thanks to Stephen Lloyd and the team for your support!

 The tenth Crondall Triathlon, sponsored by Savills, The Old Dairy in Crondall and Colbornes Camberley Audi, saw over 300 people taking part in Sunday's gruelling event that raised £14,400 raised for local charities.

-The 2013 event will be fund raising for the Phyllis Tuckwell Hospice in Farnham and The Prostate Project, which is based at Frimley Park Hospital and Guildford Royal Surrey.
-In addition, money will also be given towards the cost of a new village marquee for Crondall that can be used at village events.
+The cash wil be distributed between the Phyllis Tuckwell Hospice in Farnham, The Prostate Project, which is based at Frimley Park Hospital and Guildford Royal Surrey and the project to buy a new marquee that can be used at village events in Crondall.

 The Triathlon featured a 400 metre swim at Lord Wandsworth College, a twelve mile bike ride from the college back to Crondall via Long Sutton, Lower Froyle, Bentley and Well, followed by a three mile run around the village.